Gondola Shelving Dimensions & Specifications

 How tall is a gondola back extension?

-Back extensions for wall gondola are available in 24, 30, 36, and 48in heights.
-Back extension height is added above the upright top rail an 84in upright with a 48in back extension reaches 132in (11ft) total wall height.
+Back extensions come in section widths (24, 30, 36, 42, and 48 inches) and stack to reach total heights from 36in one-piece to 120in two-piece per Lozier catalog pairings.
+Back extension height is added above the upright top rail, an 84in upright with a 48in back extension reaches 132in (11ft) total wall height.
 Specify back extension height based on the available wall height in your store and the visual coverage required.
 Two-piece back extensions are used when wall height exceeds the capacity of a single back extension panel.